SpaceFoon/Ez-Game-Audio-Conversion/README.md

 https://rpgmaker.net/articles/2633/
 RMMV uses m4a as well but not really needed in 2023

 Features	            MP3	Ogg	WAV	MIDI
 Loop OK	            NO	   YES	YES	YES
 Loop Inside (Tags)	NO	   YES	NO	   YES
 File Size Optimize.
 YES	YES	NO	   OMG YES
 Realistic Sound	   YES	YES	YES	NO
 RMMV Compatible	   NO	   YES	NO	   NO
 RMVX/Ace Compatible	YES	YES	YES	YES
 RMXP Compatible	   YES	YES	YES	YES
 RM2003 Compatible	   YES	NO	   YES	YES

-M4A files are compressed using the 'AAC' lossy
+M4A files are compressed using the 'AAC' lossy.
+Use WAV for Flac for lossless.